fbpx

 How do you live what you teach?
 How has meditation impacted your life?

-Since I teach people to give themselves permission to spend more time with what they love in meditation and in their day to day life, I strive to do the same.
-For me, being outdoors is my natural meditative space, so I get out on a regular basis to hike, photograph nature, birdwatch, camp, golf, play Frisbee golf, picnic, or hang on the beach or by a lake or a river.
+Since I teach people to give themselves permission to spend more time with what they love in meditation and in day-to-day life, I strive to do the same.
+For me, being outdoors is my natural meditative space, so I get out regularly to hike, photograph nature, birdwatch, camp, golf, play Frisbee golf, picnic, or hang on the beach or by a lake or a river.
 Meditation has made me more resilient and less reactive.
-I have many more moments and days where I am more present to the joy and wonder of life.
+I have many more moments and days where I am more present in the joy and wonder of life.

 Where are you located?